 The most important supplies you’ll need right off the bat are:

-For plant hangers, you can use a wooden ring (although I avoid them for this use because they always break on me), a metal ring, or just make your own ring with the working cords like I do in this tutorial.
+For plant hangers, you can use a wooden ring, a metal ring, or just make your own ring with the working cords like I do in this tutorial.

-To make macrame jewelry or something like this macrame flower, you’ll need a cork board and T-pins to hold your work while you knot.
+To make a macrame bracelet, jewelry or something like this macrame flower, you’ll need a macrame board or cork board and T-pins to hold your work while you knot.
+Those are also handy for making friendship bracelets!

 No matter what you’re making, you’ll need rope and scissors.
 Sharp scissors are a total lifesaver when you start cutting fringe.
 These dressmaking scissors are my go to brand.

-You’ll find all of that information and more in this list of awesome macrame supplies!
+You’ll find all of that information and more in this list of Must Have Macrame Supplies!

 Basic Macrame Knots for Beginners